Related Media: Cesarean Section

 The reasons for scheduled cesareans can include:

-The American College of Obstetricians and Gynecologists (ACOG) feels that women who meet the following criteria are candidates to try VBAC:
+The American Congress of Obstetricians and Gynecologists (ACOG) feels that women who meet the following criteria are candidates to try VBAC:

 ACOG also specifies that whenever a woman is planning VBAC, a surgical team should be on hand in case an emergency C-section is necessary.
 In some healthcare settings, the lack of such a team may rule out any trial of labor for a VBAC.